-Around 1,500 retailers are supplied with battery collection boxes on behalf of the battery systems by Saubermacher AG and full boxes are taken back regularly via a parcel service.
+Around 1,500 retailers are supplied with battery collection boxes on behalf of the battery organisations by Saubermacher AG.
+Full boxes are taken back via a parcel service.
 These contribute about 25% of all collected waste portable batteries.

-Around 2,000 municipal collection points contribute around 60% of all waste batteries.
-They take back not only batteries from end-users but also from around 20,000 retailers that are obligated to take back waste batteries but are not serviced by the systems.
+Around 2,000 municipal collection points contribute about 60% of all waste batteries.
+They take back not only batteries from end-users but also from around 20,000 retailers that are obligated to take back waste batteries but are not serviced by the organisations.
 Schools do not play a significant role in collection.